aws/amazon-neptune-for-graphql/doc/routesExample.md

 # Air Routes Example: Starting from a Neptune database with data
 Amazon Neptune uses the Air Routes dataset in several Notebook tutorials.
 If you don't have a Neptune database with the Air Route data you can create a new database, and follow one of the Notebook tutorials to seed it with the Air Route data.

 Then you can run this Neptune GraphQL Utility command to create an AppSync GraphQL API.

-`neptune-for-graphql --input-graphdb-schema-neptune-endpoint `*your-neptune-database-endpoint:port*` --create-update-aws-pipeline --create-update-aws-pipeline-name AriRoutesExample`
+`neptune-for-graphql --input-graphdb-schema-neptune-endpoint `<*your-neptune-database-endpoint:port*>` --create-update-aws-pipeline --create-update-aws-pipeline-name AriRoutesExample`

 The command will log during the execution the graph database schema it finds, the files it creates and the AWS resouces it creates or modifies.
-If you ever want to run the command logging only errors use the `--quite` CLI option.
+If you ever want to run the command logging only errors use the `--quiet` CLI option.

 ![Running](/doc/images/utilityRunning.gif)